RiotGear/rg-router/README.md

 ```javascript
 this.router.active
 ```
 Check to see if the router is running or whether it has been stopped.
-The router starts automatically.

 ### `.on('add remove go start stop')`